 - When handling or storing petrol or other fuel to use with generators, make sure you have suitable containers and keep them away from ignition sources.

 - Ensure good ventilation if using portable indoor heaters to dry out indoor spaces.

 Electrical safety of the building and equipment

 - Do not touch sources of electricity if you are standing in water, because of the risk of shocks and burns.

 - If you are concerned that essential electrical equipment may have been damaged by flooding, consider getting it checked.
-The Electrical Safety Council has electrical safety advice for homes affected by flooding.
+Electrical Safety First has advice for homes affected by flooding.

 - Wear rubber boots, overalls and waterproof gloves during the clean-up.